 Students must maintain academic progress to continue their eligibility for Federal Financial Aid.
 The policy states that a student must successfully complete 2/3 of all classes attempted and have an overall GPA of at least 2.0 for undergraduates and 3.0 for graduate students.
 The full policy can be reviewed by clicking here.

-Students receiving a PHEAA grant must also adhere to the Pennsylvania state’s academic progress policy, which requires full time students to complete 24 credits per academic year and receive no grade lower than a “D.”
+Students receiving a PHEAA grant must adhere to the Pennsylvania state’s academic progress policy, which requires full time students to complete 24 credits per academic year and receive no grade lower than a “D.” More information can be found by clicking here.

 My grade level will advance after the fall.
 Will my loan money automatically increase as well?